Bobcats conclude spring practice on Saturday with the annual Green and White game

 Prior to his stint at Nebraska, Albin was the head coach at Northwestern Oklahoma State for three seasons, winning the NAIA national championship in 1999 with a 13-0 record.
 He was named NAIA Football Coach of the Year by Rawlings and American Football Coach Magazine as the Rangers recorded their first undefeated season in history.
 Six of his players earned NAIA All-America honors.
 Albin's three squads improved every season going from 5-5 in 1997 to 7-3 in 1998.

-Returning to his alma mater in 1994, Albin served as Northwestern Oklahoma State's offensive coordinator and head men's and women's cross country and track and field coach prior to his promotion to head of the football program.
+Returning to his alma mater in 1994, Albin served as Northwestern Oklahoma State's offensive coordinator and head men's and women's cross country and track and field coach prior to his promotion to head coach of the football program.

 He earned Oklahoma Intercollegiate Conference Coach of the Year honors twice for his work with the men's track program, leading them to back-to-back league titles.
 Albin got his start in coaching at Northeastern State (Okla.) in 1989 where he won two conference titles as an assistant football coach and two more as head of the men's track program.